 Remains of stone fireplace at Birdsall CCC Camp, S-117

-Keeney Swamp State Forest covers a total of 2,408 acres and also borders the 708-acre Keeney Swamp Wildlife Management Area.
-Together these two areas of State land comprise the 3,116-acre Keeney Swamp Bird Conservation Area.
+The state forest and neighboring WMA together comprise the 3,116-acre Keeney Swamp Bird Conservation Area.
 The New York Bird Conservation Area (BCA) Program was established in 1997 to safeguard and enhance bird populations and their habitats on state lands and waters.
 The BCA Program integrates bird conservation interests into agency planning, management and research projects.

 With the large variety of cover types and wetland areas, Keeney Swamp State Forest hosts an unusually wide variety of bird species.
 For several years the forest was home to a nesting colony of great blue herons, somewhat unique in that the Rookery was located in a red pine plantation.